Natural Remedies from Your Garden: 9 Herbs for Pain Relief, Immunity, and More

 Rosemary (Rosmarinus officinalis)

-Here’s something interesting to try with rosemary as well: infuse the leaves with red wine, cloves and cinnamon to reduce the effects of winter colds.
+Here’s a unique winter remedy to try: infuse rosemary leaves with red wine, cloves, and cinnamon to create a warming tonic that may help combat the effects of winter colds.

 Sage (Salvia officinalis)